Anirudh-S-Kumar/notes/docs/cg/transformations.md

     In general, Matrix Multiplication is not commutative. $\mathbf{AB} \neq \mathbf{BA}$.

 ### Transformation about Arbitrary Point
-To rotate a point about an arbitrary point $(x_0, y_0)$, we first translate the point to the origin, rotate it, and then translate it back.
+To rotate a point about an arbitrary point $(p_x, p_y)$, we first translate the point to the origin, rotate it, and then translate it back.

 $$ \mathbf{R}_p(\phi) = \mathbf{T}(p_x, p_y) \hspace{10px} \mathbf{R}(\phi) \hspace{10px} \mathbf{T}(-p_x, -p_y) $$